zaki/mac-hun-keyboard/README.markdown

 where they usually are on a PC keyboard (Windows, Linux, probably every single OS got it right, except Mac OSX for some reason).

-0 is now right left to 1 (rather than í, which moved to Alt+J) Alt is now the primary way to enter symbols eg:
+- 0 is now right left to 1 (rather than í, which moved to Alt+J)
+- On international QUERTY layouts you can type í with the key located between the left shift and the Z. You can also use that key along with the Z key combined with Alt to type the "<" and ">" symbols like on hungarian keyboards.
+- Alt is now the primary way to enter symbols eg:
-Alt-Q is now \ Alt-V is @ and so on.
+  - Alt-Q is now \ Alt-V is @ and so on.
-Alt-F and Alt-G are [ and ] respectively.
+  - Alt-F and Alt-G are [ and ] respectively.

 In general, everything should be where it belongs on a PC keyboard.